Sm Head 05

 • Heart blood deficiency symptoms - nervousness, anxiety, poor memory, dizziness, paleness

-The herbs that nourish the Heart and are mostly prescribed in instances of Heart Yin and/or blood deficiency are all plants.
+The herbs that nourish the Heart and are mostly prescribed for instances of Heart Yin and/or blood deficiency are all plants.

 Major Chinese herbs

 A lot of herbs that calm the spirit enter the Heart but also the Liver.
 Such are the minerals Zi Shi Ying (Fluoritum) – fluorite, Hu Po (Succinum) – amber, Dai Zhe Shi (Haematitum) – hematite, and pearls – Zhen Zhu (Margarita).
-They all sedate the Heart and clear the Liver benefiting a range of symptoms such as palpitations, anxiety, excessive dreams, disturbance of the spirit (Heart) and dizziness, vertigo, headache, visual obstructions (Liver).
+They all sedate the Heart and clear the Liver benefiting a range of symptoms such as palpitations, anxiety, excessive dreams, disturbance of the spirit, dizziness etc.(1).

 Hematite

-Oyster shell – Mu Li (Concha Ostreae) and magnetite – Ci Shi (Magnetitum) both enter the Liver and the Kidney and besides subduing the Heart and the Liver have nourishing Kidney function, benefiting Kidney Yin.
-Long Gu (Os Draconis) – dragon bone - strongly calms the spirit and benefits emotional distress, restlessness, even seizures and mania.
+Oyster shell – Mu Li (Concha Ostreae) and magnetite – Ci Shi (Magnetitum) both enter the Liver and the Kidney and besides subduing the Heart and the Liver have nourishing the Kidneys function.
+Long Gu (Os Draconis) – dragon bone - strongly calms the spirit and benefits emotional distress, restlessness, even seizures and mania(1)

-A major herb from the nourishing the Heart and Liver part of herbs is Suan Zao Ren (Ziziphus spinosa) – sour date seed.
-Nourishing Heart Yin and Liver blood it is gentle yet very powerful herb in treating irritability (Liver) and anxiety (Heart).
-Another seed – Bai Zi Ren (Biota orientalis) – nourishes the Heart through tonifying Heart blood and benefits symptoms such as palpitations with anxiety and forgetfulness.
+A major herb from the nourishing the Heart and Liver group of herbs is Suan Zao Ren (Ziziphus spinosa) – sour date seed.
+Nourishing both Heart Yin and Liver blood it is gentle yet very powerful herb in treating irritability (Liver) and anxiety (Heart).
+Another seed – Bai Zi Ren (Biota orientalis) – nourishes the Heart through tonifying Heart blood and also benefits symptoms such as palpitations with anxiety and forgetfulness(1)

 Suan Zao Ren